Natomac/iotempower_studygroup/README.md

-This is the study group for Renato and Pietro.
+This is the IoT study group for Renato and Pietro.